Use Gradle with JFrog CLI

 These options work because jf gradle passes flags/properties through to the Gradle client, and the Artifactory Gradle plugin's artifactoryPublish task publishes the specified publication(s).

-Verify that the publication (e.g., release) actually exists in your Gradle publishing block and that your Android/Gradle setup creates a Maven Publication for it.
+Verify that the publication (for example, release) actually exists in your Gradle publishing block and that your Android/Gradle setup creates a Maven Publication for it.

 Native Mode